scandio/scandiojs/CONTRIBUTING.md

 After creating your own module file (e.g. tde_string.js) from the `template.js`-file you create your own module which mixes in functions into `Scandiojs`.
 You could also mixin function the the global object by omitting the namespace as `undefined`.

 You're now ready to test your code after you created testsuite under `test` using the `test/template.js`-file.
-After adding the tests you think nessesary and letting them pass by following the intructions in the `README.md` (running *jsTestDriver* and firing up `grunt test-driver` or *Testem* with `grunt test-em`) you should open a pull request and wait for us to check it out.
+After adding the tests you think nessesary and letting them pass by following the intructions in the `README.md` (running *testem* with `$ grunt test-em` or `$ testem`) you should open a pull request and wait for us to check it out.

 After we decided to like what you did, we'll move the code from the `featurerequest/src/tde_string.js`-file into the library and get back to you!